linuxkay/yogurt/README.md

 Need to upgrade pi3 to Pi4 for better performance.
 Ideally Movidius2 for Image-Recognition.
 If you can wait then wait for 5 to shows up.

 Need to stop domain updates for yamatsu.
+Expect shutdown June1st 2021.

 Neet to update address info in yamatsu site.